Powder for solution for injection

 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
 If you do not have a sharps container, call your pharmacist or health care provider to get one.

-Talk to your health care provider regarding the use of this drug in children.
-While it may be prescribed for children as young as 12 years for selected conditions, precautions do apply.
+Talk to your health care provider about the use of this drug in children.
+While it may be prescribed for selected conditions, precautions do apply.

-Overdosage: If you think you have taken too much of Arcalyst contact a poison control center or emergency room at once.
-NOTE: Arcalyst is only for you.
-Do not share Arcalyst with others.
+Overdosage: If you think you have taken too much of Ampicillin contact a poison control center or emergency room at once.
+NOTE: Ampicillin is only for you.
+Do not share Ampicillin with others.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.